 These are some of the questions that will be answered in this article.

 The goal is to help you find the best vacuum that’s specially designed for wood floors, without overspending, or regretting your choice afterwards.

 Before you even start looking at all the great vacuums available, you need to understand that vacuums are not only created differently in terms of quality, but also in terms of its purpose.

-To get the most value out of your time and money, avoid spending countless hours researching “top rated vacuum cleaners” only to discover that it’s not even a “hardwood vacuum”.
+To get the most value out of your time and money, you need to avoid the countless hours that most people will spend researching “top rated vacuum cleaners” only to find out that it’s not even a hardwood vacuum.

 What a lot of people don’t realize is that most of these highly rated vacuums got their high ratings because they work great as a general purpose cleaner.
 They do an excellent job cleaning carpets, but many of them are not designed with hardwood floors in mind.